Here is a selection of things to do in Sydney in March. They include movies, food and live music, the Mardi Gras parade and lots of entertainment.

 The city celebrated the Summer festival in January with music and fun galore, then the Chinese New Year, Taronga Twilight concerts and open air movies in February, so March would be a quiet month.

 The fun continues with more movies and more concerts.

-The music is still on every weekend at Taronga zoo.
+The shows are still on until 17th of March at Taronga zoo.

 Plus there are more things to do, see and taste.